 - Washer and dryer.
 Unplug both.
 Disconnect all parts and store inside the machine.

 - Detergents, bleach, and fabric softener.
-Do not pack it for the move.
+Do not pack them for the move.
 Give them to your friends or family.
 You don’t want to make a mess if they spill.

 - Lawn equipment and gas grill.
 Drain gas and oil from lawn equipment.
 Remove gas tank from grill and turn in.

 - Lawn and patio furniture.
-Remove cushions and store in garbage bags.
+Remove cushions and store them in garbage bags.